Forensic Investigation Dossier

 F1.
 What the British public must do

-• Support genuinely independent candidates: Back those whose funding is directly from the public and self-paid, community‑based, transparent, and capped these are the ones who cannot be bought.
+- Support genuinely independent candidates: Back those whose funding is directly from the British public or earnings from self-employment, community‑based, and transparent; these are the ones who cannot be bought, and will act in the best interests of the public.

 F2.
 Closing charge